ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 # FAQ for {{site.data.keyword.block_storage_is_short}}
 {: #block-storage-vpc-faq}

-Get answers to common questions about {{site.data.keyword.block_storage_is_full}}, including volume profiles, encryption, capacity expansion, and performance optimization.
+Get answers to common questions about {{site.data.keyword.block_storage_is_full}}, including volume profiles, encryption, capacity expansion, and performance.
 {: shortdesc}

 ## Where is defined performance volume family available for provisioning?